 Tips for Getting Started With CPAP Therapy

 The first step is to get a diagnosis.
-To confirm you have sleep apnea, you’ll need to visit your primary care physician (PCP) to receive a referral to a sleep doctor.
+To confirm you have sleep apnea, you’ll need to visit your primary care physician (PCP) or health care provider to receive a referral to a sleep doctor.
 They will advise you to complete a sleep study (polysomnogram), which is conducted either at a sleep clinic or through an at-home sleep study.

 The polysomnogram is an overnight test that allows sleep technologists to collect comprehensive data about your sleep, such as your brain activity, blood oxygen levels, heart rate, and respiration.
 If you do have sleep apnea, sleep lab technologists will be able to track how often you stop breathing per hour of sleep.